High Performance People

 When I hire people, I rarely look at their formal education.
 I find it is largely irrelevant unless they’ve done something out of the norm, in which case I pay closer attention.
 Richard Branson, Michael Dell, Steve Jobs, Paul Allen, Larry Ellison and Bill Gates seem to have all done fairly well without a formal education.
 The best programmer I have ever hired did not finish grade 11.

 Neither do I look for people who have worked on projects that are the same as the current one – in fact I often specifically look for people who have not.
 Even better, I look for people who come from different companies, different industries and have worked with different technologies.
 Why – because I want new thinking and I want innovation.
 That never comes from doing more and more of the same.
 I remember debating the VP of a company in the financial services sector who was trying to get a new product off of the ground.
 He was pressing to have the best, most innovative product on the market.
 He wanted new thinking, and to get it, he was trying to hire the lead architect from his direct competition.
 I call that irony.

 Years of experience is somewhat relevant to me, but more relevant is diversity of experience.
 My father, who spent decades, managing a data processing department once said about hiring: “So this guy has ten years of COBOL experience.
-So does he have ten years of experience, or one year of experience repeated ten times?”
-Ten years with a wide range of technologies and projects is far more valuable.
+Does mean he has ten years of experience, or one year of experience repeated ten times?”
+Ten years with a wide range of technologies and projects is far more valuable than doing the same thing over and over again for ten years in a row.
 How many years of experience with Java or C# did you look for in your last hire, and be honest – how much relevance did it have to the success of the person in his/her new role?